dilemmafixer19895/notes/README.md

 # 2024-01-10
 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
 In coding, this means that writing clean, concise, and easily understandable code is a hallmark of a skilled programmer.
 Strive to solve problems with the minimum amount of complexity necessary, as it not only enhances readability and maintainability but also minimizes potential bugs and errors.
 Remember that code is read far more often than it's written, so always aim for clarity and simplicity."

+# 2024-01-11
+- Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth.

+This quote highlights that while efficiency is crucial in programming, optimizing code too early without clear evidence of performance bottlenecks can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+It advises programmers to first ensure correctness and clarity of code, then optimize only when there's a proven need for it, based on profiling and analysis.